Neymar feels injury is 'nothing serious'

 Paris Saint-Germain star Neymar believes the groin injury he suffered in Brazil's friendly with Cameroon is "nothing serious".

-Neymar, 26, went off just eight minutes into his nation's 1-0 victory on Tuesday, sparking fears he may be sidelined for PSG's upcoming Champions League visit of Liverpool.
+Neymar, 26, went off just eight minutes into his nation's 1-0 victory, sparking fears he may be sidelined for PSG's upcoming Champions League visit of Liverpool.

 But the superstar forward echoed the thoughts of Brazil's team doctor, insisting the injury was not significant.